-Beyond Spaceship Earth includes an immersive recreation of portions of the inside of the ISS for children and families to explore.
-Here visitors can:
+Beyond Spaceship Earth includes an immersive re-creation of portions of the inside of the ISS for children and families to explore.
+Here, visitors can:

-- See what the real interior of the ISS looks like and learn how astronauts eat, sleep, live, and work aboard the station. - Discover how astronauts perform scientific experiments in space and view real video of an astronaut's day-to-day life in space. - Perform the tasks of real ISS astronauts by playing digital games made by The Children's Museum (and download more to play at home)! - Grab a spacesuit, exit the station through the airlock, and go on a "spacewalk." - See a replica of the Russian Soyuz capsule, the vehicle used to carry astronauts to and from the space station.
+- See what the real interior of the ISS looks like and learn how astronauts eat, sleep, live and work aboard the station. - Discover how astronauts perform scientific experiments in space and view real video of an astronaut's day-to-day life in space. - Perform the tasks of real ISS astronauts by playing digital games made by The Children's Museum. - Grab a spacesuit, exit the station through the airlock and go on a "space walk." - See a replica of the Russian Soyuz capsule, one of the vehicles used to carry astronauts to and from the space station.